HasainJinan/Blog/_posts/2024-10-30-medical-malpractice.md

 <br>

 One of the Kritzkrieg's sort of "passive drawbacks" is that it encourages a more active playstyle.
-The Kritzkrieg charges faster, therefore less time sitting towards the back of your enemy composition safely building Uber and a higher chance of dying.
+The Kritzkrieg charges faster, therefore less time sitting towards the back of your team safely building Uber and a higher chance of dying.
 When popping Uber, you need to be fairly close to the frontline in order to keep your beam on your heal target so they do not lose crits, all while receiving no defense boosts from your Ubercharge, making you prone to dying.

 <br>